PSDI helps Pacific countries achieve sustainable and inclusive economic growth by improving their business environments.

 Reforms supported by PSDI reduce constraints to doing business, incentivize entrepreneurship and investment, foster new business models, and remove barriers to women’s full participation in the economy.
 This allows the private sector to formalize and grow, which creates jobs, increases tax revenues, and helps lift people out of poverty.

-Government, business, and civil society representatives in the Republic of the Marshall Islands have convened to discuss the findings of PSDI's Leadership Matters study on women in Pacific business leadership.
+Almost 30 government, business, and civil society representatives in the Cook Islands have gathered to discuss the findings of PSDI's Leadership Matters study on women in Pacific business leadership.